nilforooshan/nilforooshan.github.io/README.md

 ## About me

 I am a Quantitative Genetics at <a href="http://www.lic.co.nz/" target="_blank">LIC</a>, Hamilton, New Zealand.
-I received my PhD in Animal Breedig and Genetics &ndash; Quantitative Genetics, from the Swedish University of Agricultural Sciences, in May 2011.
+I received my PhD in Animal Breeding and Genetics &ndash; Quantitative Genetics, from the Swedish University of Agricultural Sciences, in May 2011.
 My work experience is mainly on genetic/genomic evaluation of dairy cattle, but I also have experience in genetic/genomic evaluation of sheep and beef cattle.
 My research interest is on methodological and computational aspects of quantitative genetics.